 Tig Welder and Arc Welder

-In addition to the information set out below, more information is available via our Knowledge Zone, this includes:
+In addition to the information set out below, more information is available in Graham's blog

 Tig Welding (Tungsten Inert Gas), also know as Gas Tungsten Arc Welding (GTAW) is a long established process at the professional end of welding.
 Tig Welding has always been the preserve of the pro because of the high cost of the Tig Welder.
 Times have changed and it is now possible to buy a professional quality Tig Welder for under £500.
 There are two basic types of Tig Welder, DC output only Tig Welders and AC/DC Output Tig Welders.
 A Tig Welder that is DC Only will Tig Weld most metals except Aluminium.
 To Tig Weld Aluminium you need an AC Output and therefore a Tig Welder that can be used with an AC or DC Output.